ajchen97/data-analysis-and-visualization-projects/8-week-sql-challenge/02_pizza_runner/pizza_runner_data_cleaning.md

 ```

 ## runner_orders table
-- create a temporary table 'runner_orders_temp' using a select statement
+- create a temporary table `runner_orders_temp` using a select statement
-- 'pickup_time' column: use CASE to replace any 'null' string values or '' string values with NULL value, then convert to datatype to timestamp
+- `pickup_time` column: use CASE to replace any 'null' string values or '' string values with NULL value, then convert to datatype to timestamp
-- 'distance' column: use CASE to replace any 'null' string values or '' string values with NULL value and TRIM to remove any strings then convert datatype to real
+- `distance` column: use CASE to replace any 'null' string values or '' string values with NULL value and TRIM to remove any strings then convert datatype to real
-- 'duration' column: use CASE to replace any 'null' string values or '' string values with NULL value and TRIM to remove any strings then convert datatype to integer
+- `duration` column: use CASE to replace any 'null' string values or '' string values with NULL value and TRIM to remove any strings then convert datatype to integer
-- 'cancellation' column: use CASE to replace any 'null' string values or '' string values with NULL value
+- `cancellation` column: use CASE to replace any 'null' string values or '' string values with NULL value

 ```sql
 DROP TABLE IF EXISTS runner_orders_temp;